-CS6 (iii) recognises need for new convenience retail floorspace within Kirkby town centre, Halewood and Stockbridge Village, which are some of the most deprived areas within the borough.
+CS6 (iii) recognises need for new convenience retail floorspace within Kirkby town centre, Halewood and Stockbridge Village, which are some of the most deprived areas within the Borough.
+Potential negative impacts: None

-- That opportunities to encourage the establishment of new local businesses and particularly social enterprise which encourage the provision of food within areas where access to fresh food and diet are particularly poor, are explored.
-However, it is recognised that this may only really be achievable where the Council owns the business premises and that this may be outside the remit of the planning process. - That the supporting text to CS6 references the need for provision of a suitable retail environment for affordable, fresh produce, particularly in some of the more deprived areas of the borough.
+That opportunities are explored to encourage the establishment of new local businesses and particularly social enterprise which encourage the provision of food within areas where access to fresh food and diet are particularly poor.
+However, it is recognised that this may only really be achievable where the Council owns the business premises and that this may be outside the remit of the planning process.